Jessica Simpson: 2002–2005: Newlyweds, In This Skin and heightened success

-Simpson released her third studio album, In This Skin on August 19, 2003.
-It was released the day that Newlyweds: Nick and Jessica premiered, with the show serving as a promotional tool for the record.
-In This Skin debuted at number ten on the Billboard 200, selling 64,000 copies in its first week of release.
-The album's opening numbers served as the lowest of Simpson's career at the time, and by December 2003 had sold over 565,000 copies in the United States.
-Simpson released "With You" as the second single from the album in October.
-The single became a hit, reaching the top twenty of the Billboard Hot 100 and topping the Mainstream Top 40 chart based on radio airplay.
-Simpson appeared (but did not sing) in the halftime show of the Super Bowl XXXVIII.
-She recorded new material for a re-release of In This Skin, which was released in March 2004.
-The re-release aided in album sales dramatically; In This Skin went on to sell three million copies in the United States.
-In 2004 "Take My Breath Away" and "Angels" were released as singles from the re-release.

-Simpson and Lachey starred in the ABC special The Nick and Jessica Variety Hour in April, which featured guest appearances by celebrities such as Jewel and Mr. T, among others.
-That same month, with Randi Shinder, she launched the cosmetics line Jessica Simpson Dessert Beauty; all of the products in the line were edible.
-Simpson embarked on the North American Reality Tour beginning in June through October; the tour was a financial success.
-During this time, Simpson and her husband began making guest appearances on The Ashlee Simpson Show, chronicling the start of Jessica's sister's music career.
-Simpson's fourth studio album, a collection of Christmas-themed songs titled ReJoyce: The Christmas Album, was released on November 23, 2004.
-The album reached a peak of number fourteen on the Billboard 200, and was certified gold by the RIAA for sales exceeding 500,000 copies.
-Also in 2004, Simpson filmed a pilot for a sitcom for ABC, which the network did not opt to pick up.
-In February 2005, Simpson and Shinder launched the Dessert Treats edible cosmetics line, similar to their prior line but targeted towards a younger audience.
-Following two lawsuits regarding copyright and accounting, both lines were discontinued.
+Simpson and Lachey starred in the ABC special The Nick and Jessica Variety Hour in April 2004, which featured guest appearances by celebrities including Jewel and Mr. T. Simpson embarked on the North American Reality Tour in June, which continued through October.
+During this period, Simpson and Lachey made guest appearances on The Ashlee Simpson Show, which chronicled the beginning of her sister Ashlee's music career.

+Simpson's fourth studio album, the Christmas-themed ReJoyce: The Christmas Album, was released on November 23, 2004.
+It peaked at number 14 on the Billboard 200 and was certified gold by the RIAA for sales exceeding 500,000 copies.
+Also in 2004, Simpson filmed a pilot for an ABC sitcom, though the network did not order the series.
 Simpson performed "The Star-Spangled Banner" at the Indy 500 in 2005.

-Simpson launched The Jessica Simpson Collection in 2005, initially partnering with Tarrant Apparel Group to release the Princy and JS by Jessica Simpson clothing lines.
-The company has continued to grow throughout the years, and in 2014 was reported to earn $1 billion in annual sales.
-Simpson made her film debut as Daisy Duke in the film adaption of The Dukes of Hazzard (2005).
-While the film was met with negative reviews from film critics generally, it grossed over $111 million worldwide.
-To promote the film, Simpson recorded "These Boots Are Made For Walkin'", a cover of the Nancy Sinatra song with additional lyrics.
-The song entered the top twenty of the Billboard Hot 100, becoming one Simpson's most successful singles to date.
-The music video, which featured Simpson in character as Daisy Duke, was controversial for featuring Simpson in "revealing" outfits and washing the General Lee car in her bikini.
-In November 2005, Simpson and Lachey announced they were separating.
-Simpson filed for divorce in December 2005, citing "irreconcilable differences."
-Their divorce was publicized worldwide and finalized on June 30, 2006.
+In April 2004, Simpson and Randi Shinder launched Jessica Simpson Dessert Beauty, a line of edible cosmetics.
+In February 2005, they launched Dessert Treats, a second edible cosmetics line aimed at a younger audience.
+Both lines were later discontinued following lawsuits involving copyright and accounting disputes.
+That year, Simpson launched The Jessica Simpson Collection, initially partnering with Tarrant Apparel Group to release the Princy and JS by Jessica Simpson clothing lines.
+The business continued to expand, and by 2014 was reported to generate $1 billion in annual sales.

+Simpson made her film debut as Daisy Duke in the film adaptation of The Dukes of Hazzard.
+The film received generally negative reviews from critics but grossed over $111 million worldwide.
+For the film's soundtrack, Simpson recorded "These Boots Are Made for Walkin'", a cover of the Nancy Sinatra song featuring additional lyrics.
+The song reached the top 20 of the Billboard Hot 100, becoming one of Simpson's highest-charting singles.
+Its music video featured Simpson in character as Daisy Duke and attracted controversy over its sexualized imagery, including scenes of her washing the General Lee while wearing a bikini.